Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Experimental Results

 The results from using our manipulator robot are shown in Fig. \ref{scaler_results}.
-For cases A - C we used the same reference trajectory as illustrated in top half of Fig. \ref{traj} (circular 2D motion and drawing a line through the circle---this trajectory was chosen as transferring from circular to linear motion causes additional residual error, which we plan to account for with our methods).
-Note, that the Real-to-Kin case (or B) produced more robust results (i.e., less transient errors) compared to the Sim-to-Kin case (or A).
-One explanation is that as formulated in equation \eqref{realtokin}, the residual model error trained in the Sim-to-Kin case is used as part of the formulation in equation \eqref{realtokin}.
-Thus, this additional knowledge may serve as a good initialization for the auto-tuner when training the next test case.
-Finally, we demonstrate two Real-to-Sim cases (C and D), where C is trained on the same reference trajectory as A-B, and D is trained on a reference trajectory shown in buttom half of Fig. \ref{traj} (A circle for the $x$, and $y$ components and moving up and down in $z$).
+For cases A - C we used the same reference trajectory as illustrated in the top half or Traj.
+A of Fig. \ref{traj} (circular 2D motion and drawing a line through the circle---this trajectory was chosen as transitioning from a circular to linear motion causes additional residual error, which we plan to account for with our methods).
+Note, that the Real-to-Dyn case (or B) produced more robust results (i.e., less transient errors) compared to the Sim-to-Dyn case (or A).
+One explanation is that as formulated in equation \eqref{realtokin}, the residual model error trained in the Sim-to-Dyn case is used as part of the formulation in equation \eqref{realtokin}.
+Thus, this additional knowledge may serve as a good initialization for the learning parameters when training the next test case.
+Finally, we demonstrate two Real-to-Sim cases (C and D), where C is trained on the same reference trajectory as A-B, and D is trained on a reference trajectory shown in the bottom half or Traj.
+B of Fig. \ref{traj} (A circle for the $x$, and $y$ components and moving up and down in $z$).
 In both of these cases, the H2 norm reaches near zero and converges.
-Lastly, we note that convergence typically occurs at approximately 8 minutes.
+Lastly, we note that convergence typically occurs in approximately 8 minutes of data, and low-pass filtering on model output was not required for our manipulator robot (due to good localization values through joint encoders).